 Public Safety Days are an initiative that the Commission has implemented in collaboration with many municipalities and public safety organizations.

-Join us on Saturday September 17th at the Richibucto Town Hall.
+Join us on Saturday, September 16th at the Bonar Law Common in Five Rivers.
 Click on the promotional poster for more information.

 We use our mobile application and social media to inform the public of the opening of warming centres.

 In 2019, each residence received a 72-hour preparedness list.
 We recommend that all residents follow the guidelines listed so that they and their families are ready in the event of a power outage.
 It’s not a question of if, but rather when!
 Prepare your 72-hour kit and keep it handy in case of a major outage.

 Click on the image on the right for a printable version.
 Laminated copies are also available in all town and village offices in the region.

 Did you know we use our mobile “Kent Services” app to inform the public during emergencies?
 During a power outage, traditional media (such as radio, newspapers and television) are often unable to reach residents in a timely manner.
 We want to be able to quickly provide citizens with up-to-date information in the event of a crisis.
 Download the application for free from the App Store or Google Play.